 During the first five years, a child’s brain is at its most flexible, making this a critical period for learning and growth.
-Science tells us that children who face adversity in the first years of life, often related to living in poverty, are more at risk for experiencing lifelong effects from toxic stress.
-Prolonged stress during childhood can do damage to a child’s brain architecture, which can lead to lifelong problems in learning, behavior, and physical and mental health.
+Science tells us that children who face adversity in the first years of life are more at risk for experiencing lifelong effects from toxic stress.
+Prolonged stress during childhood can do damage to a child’s brain architecture, which can lead to lifelong problems in learning, behavior and physical and mental health.

 Prevention through high-quality early learning and care provides the support children need to build a foundation for a healthy and productive future.
 Supportive, responsive relationships with caring adults as early in life as possible can prevent or reverse the damaging effects of toxic stress in children.
 Often, these relationships exist between parent and child, but many children experience these “serve and return” interactions with other adults, like teachers.

 Waiting until kindergarten is too late.
 Children who receive quality early education demonstrate greater cognitive and socioemotional growth than children who do not.

 Consider the Following:

 - More than 1 million new neural connections are formed every second in the first few years of life.

 - The brain is most flexible and adaptable to learning during the earliest years of life.